-As always, we have maintained a sharp focus on monitoring portfolio risk as we have grown our mortgage book.
-During Q1 we again kept our weighted average loan-to-value ratio in line with our conservative target of 75%.
+As always, we have maintained a sharp focus on monitoring portfolio risk while growing our mortgage book.
+During the second quarter we again kept our weighted average loan-to-value ratio in line with our conservative target of 75%.
 This loan-to-value ratio, although subject to uncertainties given fluctuating values, is a key metric of the stability of our portfolio and is a key predictor of how likely we are to experience a loss on any given loan if future real estate markets weaken.
+While we currently have two loans on which we are pursuing enforcement actions, in both cases we expect to fully recover our principal and accrued interest due to the value of the underlying security.